NEM Price Hits $0.0412 on Top Exchanges (XEM)

-NEM (XEM) traded 3.8% higher against the US dollar during the 1-day period ending at 22:00 PM Eastern on June 15th.
-Over the last seven days, NEM has traded down 17.4% against the US dollar.
-NEM has a market cap of $370.70 million and approximately $12.70 million worth of NEM was traded on exchanges in the last day.
-One NEM coin can currently be purchased for about $0.0412 or 0.00000184 BTC on popular exchanges.
+NEM (XEM) traded 2.7% higher against the US dollar during the one day period ending at 17:00 PM E.T. on June 20th.
+Over the last seven days, NEM has traded up 2.1% against the US dollar.
+One NEM coin can now be purchased for $0.0412 or 0.00000201 BTC on exchanges.
+NEM has a market capitalization of $370.90 million and approximately $19.47 million worth of NEM was traded on exchanges in the last day.

-XEM is a proof-of-importance (PoI) coin that uses the ProofofImportance hashing algorithm.
-It launched on March 31st, 2015.
+NEM is a proof-of-importance (PoI) coin that uses the ProofofImportance hashing algorithm.
+It was first traded on March 31st, 2015.
 NEM’s total supply is 8,999,999,999 coins.
-The official website for NEM is nem.io.
-NEM’s official Twitter account is @NEMofficial and its Facebook page is accessible here.
 NEM’s official message board is forum.nem.io.
 The Reddit community for NEM is /r/nem and the currency’s Github account can be viewed here.
+NEM’s official Twitter account is @NEMofficial and its Facebook page is accessible here.
+The official website for NEM is nem.io.

 According to CryptoCompare, “Consensus Mechanism: Proof-of-ImportanceGenesis Date: March 31st, 2015Block Time: 1 minuteAvailable/Total Supply: 8,999,999,999 XEMBlock Reward: N/A (transaction fees only + node rewards) XEMXEM is the native currency of the NEM public blockchain.
 It is used to pay for transactions on this public blockchain in order to incentivize its network of public nodes that process and record transactions for businesses and users there.
 This means that XEM has real fundamental value as the currency of a functioning economy.HarvestingHarvesting is closely similar to mining in other cryptocurrencies, but it uses unique methods called Proof of Importance and Delegated Harvesting to determine who harvests the next block.
 Harvesting is necessary to keep the network online and to confirm transactions.Supernode ProgramSupernodes are high performance blockchain nodes which form the backbone of the NEM blockchain network.
 Accounts with 3,000,000 or more XEM can operate a supernode, either from a local computer or from a cloud-hosted server.
 Supernodes are required to be up and running 24 hours per day, processing all transactions.CatapultCatapult is a full-featured blockchain engine that can power both private and public networks with its unique smart contract plugins.
 These plugins enable bulletproof digital asset creation, decentralized swaps, advanced account systems and business logic modeling.In its next phase, Catapult will become the core NEM engine.
 Public chain Catapult has been in testing for three years to thoroughly troubleshoot bugs and implement features.
 Its expected release is in 2019.Proof-Of-ImportancePOI is the consensus algorithm used in NEM to determine who will calculate the next block.
 An account's importance is determined by how many coins it contains and the number of transactions made to and from that account.
 POI is different from other initiatives which use a fee-sharing model that does not take into consideration one's overall support of the network.
 In some proof-of-stake systems a person only needs to have large amounts of coins to form a block; however, in NEM the transaction amount as well as support of the network become a factor.
 This has been designed to encourage users of NEM to not simply hold NEM but instead actively carry out transactions within the NEM ecosystem.You can read more about NEM’s tech in the Technical Reference. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as NEM directly using US dollars.
-Investors seeking to trade NEM should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NEM using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as NEM directly using U.S. dollars.
+Investors seeking to trade NEM should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NEM using one of the exchanges listed above.

 Receive News & Updates for NEM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NEM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.